Webhooks

 Releases

-The Tasks App allows you to create automation tasks that trigger webhooks by clicking the Execute button.
+The Tasks App allows you to create automation tasks that trigger webhooks when clicking the Execute button.
 To configure a webhook, create a new task.

-Section titled “Securing a Webhook”Ensuring your requests come only from trustworthy sources can help safeguard your applications.
+Section titled “Secure a webhook”Ensuring your requests come only from trustworthy sources can help safeguard your applications.
 You can protect your webhooks by verifying they were triggered by Storyblok events.
 The sender of the webhook can be verified by validating the signature sent along with the payload and generated with a shared secret key (webhook secret).

 Define Webhook secret